aeszyman/athletes-of-piety/syllabus.md

 * William Harmless, “Roman Egypt,” in _Desert Christians: An Introduction to the Literature of Early Monasticism_ (Oxford University Press, 2004). eBook (background)
 * Arietta Papaconstantinou, “Egypt,” in _The Oxford Handbook of Late Antiquity_, ed.
 Scott Fitzgerald Johnson (Oxford; New York: Oxford University Press, c2012). eBook (background)
 * Thelma K. Thomas, “Egyptian Art of Late Antiquity,” in _A Companion to Ancient Egypt_ (John Wiley & Sons, 2010).
 GitHub (background)
-* Darlene L. Brooks Hedstrom, “Telling Stories about the Egyptian Monastic Landscape,” in _The Monastic Landscape of Late Antique Egypt: An Archaeological Reconstruction_.
-Cambridge, United Kingdom; New York, NY: Cambridge University Press, 2017. eBook (discussion)
+* Darlene L. Brooks Hedstrom, “Telling Stories about the Egyptian Monastic Landscape,” in _The Monastic Landscape of Late Antique Egypt: An Archaeological Reconstruction_ (Cambridge, United Kingdom; New York, NY: Cambridge University Press, 2017). eBook (discussion)

 **February 6: _Life of Antony_**